 Valparaiso, IN 46383

-If you are not sure if you will need to request a transcript, be sure to ask your Study Abroad program advisor.
+If you are not sure if you will need to request a transcript, be sure to ask your Study Abroad program advisor and/or on-site contact.

 One more important thing to be aware of: there is often a delay with processing these transcripts and grades.
 Often, the institution where you took classes has an entirely different credit and grading system, and we have to involve other campus departments in order to translate those into their Valpo equivalents before they can then get posted to your Valpo transcript.
 We do everything we can to complete this process as quickly as possible, but typically it can take six to eight weeks.
 Be sure to inform your academic advisor and home department of the possibility of delay.